dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 # Implementation guidance

-TODO: Topics in this section need further expansion.

 Whilst this document makes no specific recommendations with respect to Canonical CBOR (see Section 3.9 of [RFC7049]) the following guidance may be of use to implementors.

 Adherence to the first two rules given in Section 3.9 of [RFC7049] will minimise file sizes.